-What turns you on?
-For some, it’s a glittering skyline; for others, an unplugged desert oasis or an ocean view.
-These romantic hotels set the scene for seduction, whether you prefer an NYC love nest or a California beachfront retreat.
-The many extravagant perks at these properties make them ideal for no-need-to-leave romantic getaways.
+What kind of getaways get you going?
+For some, it’s a glittering skyline; for others, an unplugged desert oasis or a seaside view.
+These romantic hotels in the U.S. set the scene for seduction, whether you prefer a NYC love shack or a California coastal retreat.
+The many extravagant perks at the best hotels in America make them ideal for romantic stay-in-your-room-cations.
 Just check in, hang up the Do Not Disturb sign and enjoy.

 Most romantic hotels in America